hhaoz/vnpt-haha/README.md

         LogicSolver <--> PythonREPL[Python Interpreter<br/>Iterative Execution]
     end

-    LogicSolver --> End([Final Answer])
+    LogicSolver --> End
     KnowledgeRAG --> End
     DirectAnswer --> End
-    SafetyGuard --> End
 ```

 ### Components

 1.  **Router Node**: A classifier using a small LLM to categorize inputs into: Math, RAG (Lookup), Direct (Reading Comprehension), or Toxic.
+When toxic content is detected, it automatically finds and returns the refusal option from choices (or defaults to "A" if none found), bypassing other nodes.
 2.  **Logic Solver**: A Code Agent that extracts Python code from LLM responses, executes it locally, and parses the standard output.
 Includes error handling and retry logic.
 3.  **Knowledge RAG**: Retrieves relevant context from the Qdrant vector store and generates answers using the large LLM.
 4.  **Direct Answer**: Handles reading comprehension questions (based on provided text in the prompt) or general questions where retrieval is unnecessary.
-5.  **Safety Guard**: A deterministic sink node that provides standard refusal responses for content classified as "Toxic".

 ## 🛠️ Tech Stack